 - baking dish large enough to hold artichokes

 - Using a serrated knife, slice off the top third and the stem of each artichoke.
-With a scissors, cut off any remaining pointy tips of the leaves.
-Run under cold water spreading the leaves a bit so that they can be well rinsed.
+With a pair of scissors, cut any remaining pointy tips off the leaves.
+Run under cold water, spreading the leaves a bit so that they can be well rinsed.
 Rub the cut tops of the leaves and the stems with half a lemon and place in pot.
 Repeat until all the artichokes are prepared and in the pot.
 Fill the pot with enough water to almost cover the artichokes.
 Add halved lemon to the water, bring to a boil and then reduce to a simmer.
 Depending on the size of the artichokes, you should simmer them for 35-45 minutes.
-Test for doneness by trying to remove a leaf with a long handled tongs.
+Test for doneness by trying to remove a leaf with a pair of long-handled tongs.
 If it just provides a little resistance, it's done.
 Remove artichokes with a slotted spoon and drain upside down on a rack.

 - Make the stuffing while artichokes are cooking.
 Mix crumbs with the garlic, thyme, parsley, pepper and parmesan.
 Moisten with a little olive oil - 2-3 tablespoons.
 Set aside.

 - When artichokes have drained and cooled, it's time to remove the choke.
 Gently pull back the leaves to expose the center section where the leaves are tinged violet.
 Grasping the leaves, pull out the center portion.
 Sometimes all the choke comes with it.
 If it doesn't, take a small spoon and carefully scrape out the remaining bristles.
 You are now ready to stuff them.

 - Preheat oven to: 375°F.